Arxcis/adventofcode2020/README.md

 ### [CONTRIBUTING.md](./CONTRIBUTING.md)

+Fork today!
 Anyone is encouraged to contribute, and as a contributor you may do whatever you want with this code.
 Treat it as your own :+1:

+**Contributors**
 A shout-out to the developers over at Maritime Optima - https://github.com/orgs/MaritimeOptima/people - volunteering to support this project :pray:

 Also a big thanks to the rest of our contributors :tada: